python/cpython/Doc/library/sqlite3.rst

    This routine allows/disallows the SQLite engine to load SQLite extensions from shared libraries.
 SQLite extensions can define new functions, aggregates or whole new virtual table implementations.
 One well-known extension is the fulltext-search extension distributed with SQLite.

    .. versionadded:: 3.2

    .. literalinclude:: ../includes/sqlite3/load_extension.py

    Loadable extensions are disabled by default.
-See [#f1]_
+See [#f1]_.

 .. method:: Connection.load_extension(path)

    This routine loads a SQLite extension from a shared library.
-You have to enable extension loading with ``enable_load_extension`` before you can use this routine.
+You have to enable extension loading with :meth:`enable_load_extension` before you can use this routine.

    .. versionadded:: 3.2

    Loadable extensions are disabled by default.
-See [#f1]_
+See [#f1]_.

 .. attribute:: Connection.row_factory